 You can use almost any houseplant to display on a wall.
 They can be trailing or bushy types, large or small or even short or tall.
 You can also choose the same plant to create eye pleasing repetition in the final design or different plants for each pot to create interest and variety.

 The most important rule here is to pick plants that complement your design but also suit the area too.
-The goal is for the end result to be semi permanent fixture, so picking plants that don't fit the area's light levels or temperature will mean you'll constantly have to replace sick or dead ones.
+The goal is for the result to be a semi-permanent fixture, so picking plants that don't fit the area's light levels or temperature will mean you'll constantly have to replace sick or dead ones.

 As mentioned in Step 1 because our landing does not receive much sun we needed plants suited to shade.
 Compact, hardy and tolerant of low light conditions meant a variety of Snake Plant (Sansevieria Mikado 'Fernwood') was the no-brainer choice for the location.

-Two very important things to bare in mind when selecting pots.
-Firstly the location may make it difficult for you to water your plants and water could drip out of pots which don't have a solid base.
+Three important things to bear in mind when selecting pots.
+Firstly the location may make it difficult for you to water your plants and water could drip out of pots that don't have a solid base.
 So choose carefully.

 The strips need clean surfaces to adhere to, so this means making sure the pot is washed, clean and dry.
 The wall also needs to be clean, dry and in good condition so it shouldn't be old and crumbling for example.

 Once all is in order you can apply the strips (or whatever you've decided to use) as instructed by the manufacture.